Oprah Winfrey makes Stella McCartney scream at Paris show

 A darker and more aggressive mood than usual befell Sacai, one of Japan’s most popular luxury brands, and it was not just in the colors.

-Warrior-like waists were shown cinched with thick black belts or extra layers of fabric.
+Warrior-like waists in black and gray were shown cinched with thick belts or extra layers of fabric.

 Patent leather shoes sported pointed spikes and studded straps that resembled armor.